evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Performance/_index.md

 ## Performance

 The Tesla Model Y Performance has a maximum power of 393KW (534hp).
 The total torque is 660nm.
-The 0-100km/h sprint (0-62mph) is performed in 3,7 seconds.
-The top speed is 250 kph.
+The 0-100km/h sprint (0-62mph) takes 3,7 seconds.
+The top speed is 250 km/h.

 ## Battery, range, and charging